 |Early||At least 20 years of service and at least age 50||Actuarially reduced benefit for each month prior to age 52|

-If you have 20 years of service, you may elect to retire and receive actuarially reduced benefits at age 50.
-The actuarial reduction factor is 14 percent at age 50.
-For example, upon retirement a person who is age 50 would receive 86 percent of the pension that would be payable if the member was age 52, using years of service and base salary at retirement.
-The actuarial reduction factor decreases uniformly from age 50 to age 52 on a monthly basis.
-At age 51, the pension reduction factor is 7 percent; therefore, if you elected retirement benefits at age 51, you would receive 93 percent of a normal pension benefit for the rest of your life plus any additional cost of living increases.
+For example, upon retirement a person who is age fifty (50) would receive eighty-six percent (86%) of the pension that would be payable if the member was age fifty-two (52), using years of service and base salary at retirement.
+The actuarial reduction factor decreases uniformly from age fifty (50) to age fifty-two (52) on a monthly basis.
+At age fifty-one (51), the pension reduction factor is seven percent (7%); therefore, if you elected retirement benefits at age fifty-one (51), you would receive ninety-three percent (93%) of a normal pension benefit for the rest of your life plus any additional cost of living increases.

 Pursuant to IC 36-8-8-15, each year the INPRS board determines if there has been an increase in the Consumer Price Index (CPI).
-Beginning on July 1 of the year after your benefits start, monthly retirement benefits for members and your survivors are increased when there has been an increase in the CPI by the percentage of increase in the CPI, but not by more than 3 percent.
+Beginning on July 1 of the year after your benefits start, monthly retirement benefits for members and your survivors are increased when there has been an increase in the CPI by the percentage of increase in the CPI, but not by more than three percent (3%).

 Section Four: Survivor Benefits